cloudfoundry/docs-deploying-cf/ec2/deploy_aws_cf.html.md

 title: Deploying Cloud Foundry on AWS
 ---

-These steps leverage the additional security group and ports opened in the previous step to deploy Cloud Foundry from the BOSH server:
+This topic leverages the security group and ports opened in the [Configuring AWS for Cloud Foundry](./configure_aws_cf.html) the previous step to deploy Cloud Foundry from the BOSH server:

 * Obtain and Upload Release